Module ateams.models

 # Delegate computation.

-def _delegateComputation(self, LinBox, parallel, minBlockSize, maxBlockSize, cores, maxTries):
+def _delegateComputation(self, maxTries):

 def sample(faceZeros, cellZeros):